slavrd/terraform-aws-client-vpn/README.md

 * Connection log option cannot be set to `true` as passing logging configuration is not implemented.
 * Cannot use the active directory authentication option.

+## Testing with terratest

+The module includes a [terratest](https://github.com/gruntwork-io/terratest) test.

+The test uses this [terraform-aws-basic-infrastructure](https://github.com/slavrd/terraform-aws-basic-network) module to provision a VPC and a subnet.
+It then calls the VPN module to build the client VPN.

+The terraform code for the test is in `test/fixture.tf`.
+The parameters of the created AWS resources for the test can be adjusted there.

+To run the test:

+1. Install Golang >= 1.13 if not already installed.
+2. Make sure AWS access is configured via environment variables or cli configuration file (AWS_REGION environment variable is still needed in this case)
+3. run `go get -v -d -t ./test/...` to install prerequisite golang packages if not already installed.
+4. run `go test -v -timeout 30m ./test/` to execute tests